manojadhikari/Sweet-Circle/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-This is a web based application that provides a commong platform for people to form communities.
-It is a convienient way to share/find information on events, jobs, housing and other topics with their community.
+This is a web based application that provides a common platform for students to collaborate.
+It is a convienient way to recieve assistance with homework and classwork.
+Students can also study together during tests.
+Teachers can share classroom materials and resources related to internships and scholarships.
+Parents can also join the school community and keep up with the latest resources.
 Users can sign up using Google, Facebook, or their e-mail address.
 It is hosted on heroku.
-Click the link to play with a demo.
+Click the <a href="https://huskyroom.herokuapp.com/">link</a> to play with a demo.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See the link:------------------ for to play with  live system.
 You can also clone the project in you machine and run it.
 To run perform the following steps: